mattmikula/spring-boot-books-app/README.md

 The application comes preloaded with a few sample records that can be used to quickly test endpoints.

 ### Running application
-This application can be run using either spring boot or docker:
+This application can be run using either spring boot or docker.

+Spring Boot:
 ```
 mvn clean spring-boot:run
 ```

-Or
+Docker:
 ```
 ./mvnw install dockerfile:build
 docker run -p 8080:8080 -t books/books